sofrel-group14/ci/README.md

 some other command...
 ```

+## How to test

+Change to the same directory as the file pom.xml.
+Then run the command `mvn test`.

 ## Tools used

 Uses Java (JDK 15) with Maven as build system and JUnit for testing.